 As to human languages: I like the way the French language sounds, and the idea of relaying my thoughts fully in Japanese.
 Yet neither are languages that I ever want to write novels or literature in (i.e 'build things in').
 Similarly perhaps: I can enjoy a programming language, without ever entertaining the aim of building full-blown/enterprise software first.

-As to musical instruments: I love the sounds that they make in my head, and how they can let me express musical thoughts differently - e.g. I can't play a fretted instrument the way I play keys (and even the act of arrangement/transposition itself can often lead to new musical ideas).
+As to musical instruments: I love the sounds that they make in my head, and how they can let me express musical thoughts differently - e.g. I can't play a fretted instrument the way I play keys (and even the act of arrangement/transposition between instruments itself can often lead to new musical ideas).
 I like instruments for their own sake; I don't necessarily take to them just because I "have to" make music for an orchestra or play in a band setting.

 As it were:

-Python makes me think with clarity - "what is this really doing?"
+Python makes me think with clarity. "...What is this really doing?"
 Pythonic code sometimes feels closer to natural language than machinery.

 Go, on the other hand, makes me feel like an engineer - I have to consider practical trade-offs, work from straight lines to solutions, and prioritize simplicity and long-term maintainability.